6 Back-end API

 Microservices are classes that may be added, changed, or deleted while the system is running.
 In spite of this, however, all microservices are fully compiled and run at full speed.
 This has two major advantages.

 First, in a development environment, all development may be done without the need to bring the development server down, rebuild, re-deploy, and reboot the development server.
 This means development time is significantly reduced.
-Additionally, IDE debuggers function in an environment such as this so the debugging process may proceed normally.
+Additionally, IDE debuggers function in an environment such as this, so the debugging process may proceed normally.

 Kiss microservices are on a class basis.
 What that means is that a microservice is always a single and whole class.
 You cannot have more than one class in a microservice.
 Microservices can call core components of the system just as regular methods can.
 However, if one wishes to have one microservice call another microservice, the calling mechanism is a little more clunky.
 However, using this clunkier mechanism retains all of the dynamic features of the system.